18F/18f.gsa.gov/_posts/2015-10-06-how-we-start-a-new-project.md

 platform that makes it easy and inexpensive for federal agencies to build secure, reliable, and accessible websites.

-We built first iteration of Federalist in a matter of months.
+We built the first iteration of Federalist in a matter of months.
 Today, we’re lifting the curtain and looking at what went into building the platform, so you can get a sense of what it looks like when 18F starts a project from scratch.